smathy/wherex/README.md

 Wherex will pick this module up, and add it into the right place.
 Just see `lib/wherex/adapters.rb` for more examples.

+## Testing

+There are test suites for all three database engines that ship with Rails, the default is SQLite and requires no preconfiguration.
+So you can just clone the repo and run `rake` and it will run the tests against SQLite

+If you want to run the tests against MySQL or PostgreSQL then you will first need to create a `wherex_test` database in your local machine.
+Then you will need to provide the `RAILS_DB` environment variable to rake, eg:

+    RAILS_DB=mysql rake

+…or…

+    RAILS_DB=postgres rake

+These will use a default user of `root` for MySQL and `postgres` for PostgreSQL.
+If you want to use different usernames or passwords then take a look in the `config/database.yml` file and either provide the appropriate environment variables, or edit the file itself.

 ## Copyright

 Copyright © 2011 Jason King.
 See LICENSE.txt for further details.